Cohomology with causally restricted supports: Introduction

 In Section~\ref{sec:prelim}, we briefly outline some well known geometric properties of the de~Rham complex on a Lorentzian spacetime, as well as some basic facts of homological algebra.
-These properties are then used in Section~\ref{sec:comp} to express the various cohomologies with causally restricted supports in terms of the standard de~Rham cohomologies with unrestricted and compact supports.
-Then, Section~\ref{sec:notes} makes a few remarks and lists some generalizations of the method of Section~\ref{sec:comp}.
-Sections~\ref{sec:gen-caus} and~\ref{sec:funct} deal with the behavior of the causally restricted cohomology groups under changes of causal structure and under embeddings.
-Section~\ref{sec:calabi} presents the Calabi differential complex and repeats the calculations of Section~\ref{sec:comp} for it.
+These properties form the core of our method and are reminiscent of the structure found in Hodge theory.
+Our method of computing causally restricted cohomologies is then illustrated in Section~\ref{sec:comp} and is used to express the various causally restricted de~Rham cohomologies in terms of the standard de~Rham cohomologies with unrestricted and compact supports.
+Section~\ref{sec:calabi} applies the same method to the Calabi differential complex.
 The Calabi complex plays a role in linearized gravity on a constant curvature background analogous to that of the de~Rham complex for Maxwell theory.
-Then, Section~\ref{sec:other} briefly describes how the methods applied to the de~Rham and Calabi examples could be generalized to other differential complexes that arise in the study of general field theories with constrains and gauge invariance~\cite{kh-peierls,kh-big}.
+Its structure is briefly introduced and shown analogous to that highlighted in Section~\ref{sec:prelim}.
+Then, in Section~\ref{sec:calabi-caus}, its causally restricted cohomologies are computed in analogy with Section~\ref{sec:comp}.
+Section~\ref{sec:notes} discusses a few related questions that have appeared in the study of gauge theories in the framework of locally covariant classical and quantum field theory.
+In particular, Sections~\ref{sec:gen-caus} and~\ref{sec:funct} deal with the behavior of the causally restricted cohomology groups under changes of causal structure and under embeddings, and Section~\ref{sec:other} briefly describes how the methods applied to the de~Rham and Calabi examples could be generalized to other differential complexes that arise in the study of general field theories with constrains and gauge invariance~\cite{kh-peierls,kh-big}.
 Finally, Section~\ref{sec:discuss} concludes with a discussion of our results.

-It should be mentioned that results very similar to those in Section~\ref{sec:comp} have been obtained independently in the recent work~\cite{benini}, though by a different method.
-On the other hand, the content of Section~\ref{sec:notes} goes beyond~\cite{benini} in several directions.
+It should be mentioned that results very similar to those in Section~\ref{sec:comp} have been obtained independently in the recent work~\cite{benini}, though by a different methods.
+Those methods are very specific to the de~Rham complex, including its invariance properties under topological homotopies.
+Such strong invariance properties certainly do not hold for other differential complexes.
+So it is noteworthy that the content of our Sections~\ref{sec:calabi} and~\ref{sec:notes} goes beyond~\cite{benini} in several directions.